• Share this on:

 Morocco

-One of Morocco’s leading olive oil producers is Lesieur Cristal, but there are many olive oil producers and exporters in Morocco.
-One of Morocco’s leading companies is Atlas Olive Oils, which cultivates more than one million olive trees on three estates at the foot of the Atlas mountain.
+One of Morocco’s leading olive oil producers is Lesieur Cristal, but there are many olive oil producers and exporters in Morocco (PDF).
+One of Morocco’s leading companies is Atlas Olive Oils, which cultivates more than 1 million olive trees on 3 estates at the foot of the Atlas mountains.
 The company has a modern olive mill and several olive oil brands.
-Two of their premium brands — Les Terroirs de Marrakech and Desert Miracle — have won awards in international competitions.
+2 of their premium brands — Les Terroirs de Marrakech and Desert Miracle — have won awards in international competitions.
 The company is also producing olive oil-based food supplements.

 Tips: